 Breastfeeding Let-Down - The Science of Let-Down

-When a baby begins to nurse, nerves in the nipple are activated which cause the release of hormones (prolactin and oxytocin) that cause the breast to produce and then push out or “let-down” the milk.
+When a baby begins to nurse, nerves in the nipple are activated which cause the discharge of hormones (prolactin and oxytocin) that cause the breast to produce and then push out or “let-down” the milk.
 The let-down reflex can occur by thinking about, looking at, or hearing your baby.
 Sometimes simply looking at a photograph of any baby can stimulate let-down.
-How long it takes can vary from woman to woman or even from feeding to feeding, but it's usually anywhere from a few seconds to a few minutes.
+Let down can happen in a matter of seconds or take up to a few minutes.
+The timing of let down varies from feeding to feeding and often from mother to mother.

 Mamava provides a clean, comfortable, private place to pump or nurse, helping more mothers meet their breastfeeding goals.